joeappleton18/web-dev-2022-notes/sessions/week_3/README.md

 Let's try and break this down. `styled.h2` is in-fact a function provided by `styled-components`.
 There is a different function for every type of html element.
 We are then utilising tagged template literals (a recent addition to JavaScript) to write actual CSS code to style the h2 tag.
 Notice how everything in the "``" is just normal css.
 Also, note how we are writing CSS, this is not a JavaScript object literal.

-:::tip
+:::tip Task 5

-## Task 5 - Styling our application
+## Task 5 - Styling our application :rocket:

 - Style the days complete component using styled components